Photo credit: PJM Interconnection

 You’ve likely heard us mention PJM, like when we asked for your help conserving energy during the extreme cold over the Christmas holiday.
 Read on to help answer questions you might have about PJM and how we work together.

-When it comes to your electricity, the service AEP Ohio provides is just one piece of the power puzzle.
-While we deliver the electricity to your homes and businesses, we first work with PJM to generate the power.
+When it comes to your electricity, the service PJM provides is just one piece of the power puzzle.
+While we deliver electricity through our poles, wires and equipment to homes and businesses across our service territory, AEP works closely with PJM to make it happen.

 Who is PJM?